maxx1128/Webdev-Study-Notes/accessibility/AccessibiltyForEveryone.md

     * _Visual Processing,_ for interpreting visual info/representations (icons)
     * People with learning disabilities can have a hard time processing info.
 Helpful to give extra context and info, and avoid unneeded info in whatever medium they use.
     * People may be illiterate due to limited education, learning difficulties, or living in an area with a different primary language.
 Helpful to give simple copy, headings in content, and multiple-choice answers over open-ended ones.
+    * This could also affect anyone in certain places or circumstances - lack of sleep, medication, acute injuries, etc.
 5. **Vestibular Disorders and Seizures:**
     * Caused by damage to the parts of the inner ear and brain controlling balance and spatial orientation.
 Can cause dizziness, vertigo, confusion, hearing/visual issues.
 On the web, often is motion sensitivity.
     * Affects 35% of adults aged 40+.